Newcastle Eagles: Modern era

 The club repeated the feat of 2005–06 by winning all of the trophies on offer in a season for a second time 2011–12.
 The previous season was the first time since 2003–04 that they had failed to win a trophy.
 They lost 7 league games, 3 less than in 2005–06, although this time around they were only required to play 30 games, 10 less than in 2005–06.
 They clinched the clean sweep with a victory over Leicester in the play-off final on 12 May.
 A hat-trick of sweeps was completed in the 2014–15 season.

 Eagles Community Arena

 In January 2019, the Eagles moved into their own purpose-built arena on the Scotswood Road.
-Success did not follow them there at first, as they crashed out of the BBL Trophy, BBL Cup and BBL Playoffs without reaching any finals, and finished 3rd in the BBL for the second consecutive season.
+Success did not follow them there at first, as they crashed out of the BBL Trophy, Cup and Playoffs without reaching any finals, and finished 3rd in the BBL for the second consecutive season.

 On the night of their first preseason game ahead of the 2019-20 British Basketball League season, the club was rocked by the announcement that head coach Fabulous Flournoy would leave the club after 17 years.
-Flournoy would join the Toronto Raptors, the then-defending NBA champions, as an assistant coach, reuniting with his friend and mentor Nick Nurse, who gave him his first professional contract with the Birmingham Bullets in 1996.
+Flournoy joined the Toronto Raptors, the then-defending NBA champions, as an assistant coach, reuniting with his friend and mentor Nick Nurse, who gave him his first professional contract with the Birmingham Bullets in 1996.
 Assistant coach Ian MacLeod was announced as his interim replacement as head coach.
+In a season cut short by the COVID-19 pandemic, MacLeod was able to lead the Eagles to the 2020 BBL Trophy title, defeating NBL side Solent Kestrels, which had made an historic run as an invited team from the English NBL by beating established BBL clubs London Lions and Bristol Flyers, as well as fellow NBL side Worthing Thunder.

+In the following 2020-21 season, further success followed as the club defeated London in two tense finals to capture the BBL Cup and Playoffs titles, recording their 6th and 7th titles in those competitions respectively, the most for any BBL club.
+The following season, however, saw the Eagles slump to 9th in the regular season and miss out on postseason basketball for the first time since 2000.